matijakolaric-com/django-music-publisher/docs/faq.rst

 What is the difference between original publishers, administrators and sub-publishers?
 	That would be beyond the scope of this document.
 What is important is that both require significantly more complex data structure and therefore also a far more complex user interface.
-Django Music Publisher does not support anything beyond the role of original publisher.
+Django-Music-Publisher does not support anything beyond the role of original publisher.

 What is Common Works Registration (CWR)?